joveryz/Moode_Extension/README.md

 ## IR Reciver Module
 The Argon One Case reserved a place for VS1838B, just connect it.
+Insert Flirc USB IR Reciver into a windows pc.

 ## OLED Module
 ![](./doc/OLED.jpg)